Does your child fight sleeping in a big bed? Discover the top 7 items you need when she resists the toddler bed transition.

 We bought this Regalo bed rail soon after, which kept him safely in bed (and off the floor):

 Bed rails not only work well with convertible cribs, but for twin beds as well.
-You might prefer moving your child from a crib directly to a twin bed, but find that he still needs a rail to keep him in bed.
+You might prefer moving your child from a crib to a twin bed, but find that she still needs a rail to keep her in bed.
+And if you want bed rails really out of the way, many can tuck beneath the mattress.

 3. Night light

-Does your child cry because he’s scared to be in his room?
+Does your child cry because she’s scared to be in her room?
 One common culprit is fear of the dark.
-Even if he was fine sleeping in a crib in the dark, the new change in beds could heighten or introduce new fears.
+Even if she was fine sleeping in a crib in the dark, the new change in beds could heighten or introduce new fears.

-Plugging a nightlight in his room can help him adjust to his new sleeping arrangement much better.
-A soft, low light can reassure him of familiar sights while still allowing him the darkness he needs to sleep.
+Plugging a nightlight in her room can help her adjust to her new sleeping arrangement much better.
+A soft, low light can reassure her of familiar sights while still allowing her the darkness she needs to sleep.

-And besides, now that he’s more mobile, the nightlight makes sure he’s safe as well.
-Even though he should stay in bed, it’s better that he walk around safely than to stumble in total darkness.
+And now that she’s more mobile, the nightlight makes sure she’s safe as well.
+Even though she should stay in bed, it’s better that she can walk around safely than to stumble in total darkness.

 4. Allow special stuffed animals